 She oversaw Leader Dog's philanthropic efforts, including major and planned giving, foundation gifts, direct mail, annual giving, estate giving, donor relations and stewardship, and Lions clubs giving, which encompasses over 4,000 participating clubs nationwide.
 During her tenure as chief philanthropy officer, the organization’s philanthropic revenue grew 121% and estate revenue by 163% to grow and refine service provision for people who are blind or visually impaired.

 Weisse is one of 117 people in the world to hold the designation of ACFRE, Advanced Certified Fundraising Executive, the highest professional accreditation for professional fundraisers.

-Prior to coming to Leader Dog, Melissa was a private client advisor at Christie’s, London, the world’s leading art business, where she worked extensively with high net worth individuals and foundations in 46 countries and 10 international showrooms.
+Prior to coming to Leader Dog, Weisse was a private client advisor at Christies, London, the world’s leading art business, where she worked extensively with high-net-worth individuals and foundations in 46 countries and ten international showrooms.
 She has worked in Hong Kong, Singapore and Washington, D.C.